OctCarp/sustech-cs305-f25-project-starter/docs/CS305-Setup-tutorial.md

 - **Packet Loss Handling:** When a timeout or loss occurs, the window size must drop to 1, and the `ssthresh` must be updated for the next cycle.
 - **Re-entering Slow Start**: Your second slow start will have a lower threshold for turning to congestion avoidance.

-Below is a simple example for all these phrases.
+Below is a simple example for all these phases.
 Note that this ideal example curve **only shows a trend** and may not same as the actual working conditions and configuration values.

-You can add other necessary information to the graph, but at least your curve should reflect these congestion control phrases.
+You can add other necessary information to the graph, but at least your curve should reflect these congestion control phases.

 <img src="./img/cc-example.png" alt="cc-example" style="zoom:40%;" />